 Step 1.
 Start preheating the oven to 375F/190C.

-Add the buckwheat flour, sugar, baking powder, baking soda, xanthan gum (if using), salt, and cinnamon to a large mixing bowl and whisk thoroughly to incorporate.
+Add the buckwheat flour, sugar, baking powder, salt, and cinnamon to a large mixing bowl and whisk thoroughly to incorporate.

 Step 2.
-Add the egg, milk, pumpkin puree, oil, vanilla, and lemon juice (optional) to the dry ingredients and whisk until all flour is incorporated into the batter.
+Add the eggs, milk, pumpkin puree, and oil to the dry ingredients and whisk until all flour is incorporated into the batter.

 Step 3.
 Line 12 dents in a muffin pan.
 Scoop the muffin batter into the tin filling them all the way to the top of the dents.